AlaaDiab7/AlaaDiab7/README.md

     <i>
       I'm Alaa.<br>
       I am a Civil Engineer with a master's in Computational Mechanics.<br>
-      This includes programming knowledge in C++, FORTRAN, MATLAB, Python. and Java.<br>
+      This includes programming knowledge in C++, FORTRAN, MATLAB, Python. and Java. and a lot more  :) <br>
+      Always with a laugh and positivity explore the life <br>
+        One more thing...<br>
+        I am a self-programmer with non-stop learning and developing settings <br>
     </i><br>
     <a href="https://www.linkedin.com/in/alaa-diab-2aa85a99/">
         <img src="https://img.shields.io/badge/LinkedIn-blue?style=flat-square&logo=linkedin" alt="LinkedIn">